gitorko/gitorko.github.io/source/_posts/Reactive-Web-Development-Spring-Webflux-Clarity.md

 ---
 title: Reactive Web Development - Spring Webflux & Clarity UI
 date: 2018-07-18 00:00:00
-tags: Reactive Web,Reactor,Clarity UI,Angular,Docker,Reactive Mongo, Spring boot,
+tags: Reactive Web,Spring Webflux,Clarity UI,Angular,Docker,Reactive Mongo, Spring Boot
 ---

 ## Spring WebFlux Backend Service

+{% asset_img spring.PNG %}

 We will now develop a reactive web application.
 We will use spring webflux,mongo database & clarity UI.
 We will also be using vscode as IDE for both java & angular development as it works seamlessly for both angular & java projects.

 We will first create the backend rest services.
 Create the intial project using [start.spring.io](http://start.spring.io/).
 You can also use vscode 'Spring Initializr Java Support' plugin and generate the project.
-Cntrl+Shift+P on vscode IDE and key in 'Spring Initializer'.
+Ctrl+Shift+P on vscode IDE and key in 'Spring Initializer'.

 {% asset_img image01.PNG %}